w3labsxyz/ethereum-staking-contracts/README.md

 This design decision is a pragmatic response to the inherent limitations and architectural design of the Ethereum network.
 It effectively addresses the disconnect between validator exit processes and smart contract execution, ensuring that the `StakingRewards` contract functions accurately and efficiently within these constraints.
 Simultaneously, it underscores the importance of stakeholder engagement and responsibility to ensure a consistent state and the correct allocation of rewards and fees.

+We are implementing the [EIP-1822 UUPS standard](https://eips.ethereum.org/EIPS/eip-1822), following the recommended best-practice of separating variables from logic by using inheritance for subsequent contract versions.

+Specifically, we use the [EIP-1967 Proxy](https://eips.ethereum.org/EIPS/eip-1967) implementation of OpenZeppelin.

 ## Setup

+We are using foundry as the primary development toolkit for this project.
+Follow [the foundry documentation to set it up](https://book.getfoundry.sh/getting-started/installation).
+The following tools are used in this project:

+- [Forge](https://github.com/foundry-rs/foundry): compile, test, fuzz, format, and deploy smart contracts
+- [Forge Std](https://github.com/foundry-rs/forge-std): collection of helpful contracts and utilities for testing
+- [Prettier](https://github.com/prettier/prettier): code formatter for non-Solidity files
+- [Solhint](https://github.com/protofire/solhint): linter for Solidity code

 The Justfaring contracts project uses the [Truffle Suite](https://trufflesuite.com/) and [Node.js with `npm`](https://nodejs.org/en) to manage its dependencies.